CIS565-Fall-2018/Project3-CUDA-Path-Tracer/README.md

 ## Performance Analysis and Questions ##
 ![](img/numOfPathsRemaining.png)

 The x horizontal axis of above diagram represents the number of remaining trace depths.
 As shown on the diagram above, at the end of each bounce, the number of remaining rays is decreasing.
+The performance regarding stream compaction is explained below.

 ![](img/performanceWithOptimizations.png)